 Home and business uses of data are proliferating, and the demand for lightning-fast connection speeds and capacity is growing in step, spurring cable innovation.
 Regional speeds are some of the nation's best, invigorating business and home uses that push economic advancement.
 Ongoing infrastructure investments by New England's major cable companies have contributed to the region's enviable data speed capacity.
-Collectively, New England states consistently rank in the top 10 for connection speeds according to Akamai Technology's quarterly State of the Internet report.
-Recent data show that on average, the United States had a measured connection speed of 5.0 mbps.
-Vermont averaged 6.2 mbps, ranking fifth in the United States overall, above both New Hampshire and Massachusetts.
+Collectively, New England states consistently rank in the top 10 for connection speeds according to Akamai Technology's quarterly State of the Internet report.6 Recent data show that on average, the United States had a measured connection speed of 5.0 mbps.
+New Hampshire averaged 6.1 mbps, ranking sixth in the United States overall.
 The improved speed and capacity allow for additional innovation at work and in the home.
 While enabling cable's traditional entertainment market to expand with new technologies such as high-definition television, digital video recording and 3D television, cable companies are also leveraging broadband's new speeds to foster groundbreaking new services and products that launch businesses and residential consumers into the new economy.